Category:

 Brent Farese

-What is Generative AI?
+What Is Generative AI?

 When people talk about generative AI, they usually mean tools that can:

-• Write text like emails, summaries, or full contracts
+• Write emails, summaries, or full contracts

-• Suggest edits to improve or adjust existing documents
+• Suggest edits to existing documents

-• Summarize information from long or complex files
+• Summarize long or complex files

 The Applications of Generative AI to Contracts